Abhijay007/Uptane-GSoC-Report/GSoC-2023-Uptane-Final-Report.md

 ## :star: Acknowledgements 🙏

-My journey through Google Summer of Code has been a remarkable experience, transitioning from personal projects to contributing to real-world website applications.
+My journey through Google Summer of Code has been a remarkable experience as it represented a transition from personal projects to contributing to real-world website applications.
 The opportunity to learn by doing has been invaluable, and I am deeply grateful to have been part of this extraordinary program ❤️.

 I extend my heartfelt gratitude to all the mentors who have been an incredible source of guidance and support throughout my GSoC journey.
 Your mentorship has been instrumental in my growth as a developer, and I am fortunate to have had you by my side every step of the way.